-Cawston Park: Deaths of three patients prompts hospitals warning
+Cawston Park: Vulnerable patient deaths prompt hospitals warning

 - Published

-The deaths of three adults with learning difficulties at a failed hospital should prompt a review to prevent further "lethal outcomes" at similar facilities, a report said.
+The deaths of three adults with learning disabilities at a failed hospital should prompt a review to prevent further "lethal outcomes" at similar facilities, a report said.

 There were significant failures in the care of the patients at Jeesal Cawston Park, Norfolk, it found.